anecula/aws-cli-tool/README.md

-  3. Unit Test - Not done!
+  3. NOT DONE - Unit tests and additional exception handling